blakefren/synthwave-notepad-plusplus/README.md

 %APPDATA%\Notepad++\themes
 ```

-Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Authors

 * **Blake French**
-* Acknoledgement to Robb Owen for his Synthwave '84 theme for Visual Studio Code that I based this on.
+* Acknoledgement to **Robb Owen** for his Synthwave '84 theme for Visual Studio Code that I based this on

 ## License